 The goal of ABCD Head Start & Children's Services is to encourage the development of knowledge and skills that give children the best possible chance for success in school and throughout their lives.
-Through the provision of clean, safe, caring, and quality education classrooms and centers, children develop positive self-esteem about themselves and their community and they learn and grow to their fullest potential.
-Parents are always welcome in the classroom, and communication between parents and staff is encouraged on a daily basis so that children can see their family and staff working together, developing appropriate activities for children and sharing in the governance of the program.
+Through the provision of clean, safe, caring, and quality educational classrooms and centers, children develop positive self-esteem and a sense of belonging to their community as they learn and grow to their fullest potential.
+Communication between parents and staff is encouraged on a daily basis so that children can see their family and staff working together, developing appropriate activities for children and sharing in the governance of the program.
+Parents must follow all protocols and procedures in place for health and safety reasons.